Flooring experts lay down their advice on the best carpet for living rooms

-“Flooring can dramatically change the tone of a living room, so it’s important to choose the colour that best fits the space and consider the environment you are wanting to achieve," says Sarah Jenkinson, product manager at Kingsmead.
+“Flooring can dramatically change the tone of a living room, so it’s important to choose the colour that best fits the space and consider the environment you are wanting to achieve," advises Sarah Jenkinson, product manager at Kingsmead.

 "Natural coloured carpets remain the most sought after.
 With their versatile qualities and varying shades they can work within a number of different schemes whilst still creating an inviting and welcoming feel" continues Sarah.
-"They can also provide the perfect foundation for homeowners to experiment with colour and pattern, particularly with soft furnishings and wall coverings.
+"They can also provide the perfect foundation for homeowners to experiment with colour and pattern, particularly with soft furnishings and wall coverings."

 Wool is a great choice for all kinds of areas of the home, including when it comes to choosing the best carpet for stairs.

-"A wool herringbone is a timeless choice for sitting rooms," advises Lorna Haigh, creative director at Alternative Flooring.
+"A wool herringbone is a timeless choice for sitting rooms," suggests Lorna Haigh, creative director at Alternative Flooring.
 "Wool Skein gives a contemporary look and is called a flatweave as it does not have a huge amount of bouncy pile when you compare it to other styles of carpet.
 If you are considering a plainer wool carpet, where possible only use these flat woven carpets in spaces where they can be installed in a single width of 4 or 5m widths."

 “Some manmade fibres, like nylon 6.6, offer the same benefits as wool carpets but with better cleaning and maintenance properties,” says Gregory Powley-Lynch, operations director at Elements London.